An Algebraic Approach to Bifurcations in Kerr Ring and Fabry-Perot Resonators: Introduction

 \section{Introduction}

 High-quality (high-Q) optical resonators have emerged as a powerful platform for exploring nonlinear optical phenomena.
-Because nonlinear light–matter interactions are generally much weaker than linear ones, long interaction lengths are typically required to observe or exploit nonlinear effects.
+Because nonlinear light-matter interactions are generally much weaker than linear ones, long interaction lengths are typically required to observe or exploit nonlinear effects.
 High-Q resonators mitigate this limitation by confining photons to circulate through the same waveguide structure many times, effectively emulating a long nonlinear medium within a compact footprint.
-Although Fig.~\ref{fig:fig1} illustrates a more complex multi-field resonator configuration, it includes a ring resonator that exemplifies this principle.
+Although Fig.~\ref{fig:fig1} illustrates a more complex multi-field resonator configuration, it includes a ring resonator and a Fabry-Pérot cavity exemplifying this principle.
 In this work, we focus on high-Q Kerr resonators, which are fabricated from materials that, in addition to a linear optical response, exhibit a dominant third-order nonlinear polarization response characterized by the susceptibility $\chi^\mathrm{(3)}$.
 Common materials are silicon nitride~\cite{YeOL2019}, silica~\cite{Murnieks2023}, and lithium niobate~\cite{WangNatCommun2019}.

 One of the attractions of Kerr resonators stems from the fact that theoretical and experimental progress goes hand-in-hand.
 They offer a versatile and accurate platform for realizing complex dynamical systems, facilitating fundamental investigations into nonlinear optical phenomena.
 Moreover, their practical relevance spans a broad range of engineering domains, with applications including all-optical computing, precision metrology, and integrated photonic circuits.
-Many of the nonlinear phenomena observed in Kerr resonators, such as breathing temporal cavity solitons~\cite{XuOL2022}, the recently reported faticons~\cite{LucasPRL2025}, advanced frequency combs based on soliton crystals~\cite{CampbellOE2024}, integrated optical isolators and circulators~\cite{DelBinoOptica2018}, logic gates for all-optical computing~\cite{GhoshLPR2025}, optical switches~\cite{ZhangPR2025}, and random number generators~\cite{QuinnOL2023}, are either enhanced by, or fundamentally dependent on, two core dynamical effects: optical bistability and spontaneous symmetry breaking (SSB).
+Many of the nonlinear phenomena observed in Kerr resonators, such as breathing temporal cavity solitons~\cite{XuOL2022} and localized structures~\cite{SanvertCLEO2025}, the recently reported faticons~\cite{LucasPRL2025,HillCLEO2025}, advanced frequency combs based on soliton crystals~\cite{CampbellOE2024}, integrated optical isolators and circulators~\cite{DelBinoOptica2018}, logic gates for all-optical computing~\cite{GhoshLPR2025}, optical switches~\cite{ZhangPR2025}, and random number generators~\cite{QuinnOL2023}, are either enhanced by, or fundamentally dependent on, two core dynamical effects: optical bistability and spontaneous symmetry breaking (SSB).